UniMath/agda-unimath/src/real-numbers/minimum-upper-dedekind-real-numbers.lagda.md

 {{#concept "minimum" Disambiguation="binary, upper Dedekind real numbers" Agda=binary-min-upper-ℝ WD="minimum" WDID=Q10585806}}
 of two
-[upper Dedekind real numbers](real-numbers.upper-dedekind-real-numbers.md) `x` and `y` is a upper Dedekind real number with cut equal to the union of the cuts of `x` and `y`.
+[upper Dedekind real numbers](real-numbers.upper-dedekind-real-numbers.md) `x` and `y` is an upper Dedekind real number with cut equal to the union of the cuts of `x` and `y`.

 Unlike the case for the